shikaan/titef-website/content/features/fast.md

 readMoreUrl: '/performance'
 ---

-Being _two times faster than Jest_ and _five times faster than Mocha_,
+Being _faster than Mocha_ and _two times faster than Jest and Ava_,
 Titef with its ~2.9Kb (gzipped) of total weight is ready to amaze you.